inbo/tutorials/content/create_tutorial/index.md

 - multiple tags you can pick yourself, all lowercase words.
 Have a look at the current [wordcloud](https://inbo.github.io/tutorials/tags/) to check which would be useful for your submission.
 - leave the `output` section as it is

-Underneath the last triple dahs (`---`), you can write the tutorial as you like using [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add code chunks to run R code.
+Underneath the last triple dash (`---`), you can write the tutorial as you like using [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add code chunks to run R code.

 As the Rmarkown file will not be part of the website, make sure to click the `knit` button to create the equivalent markdown file (`index.md`) in the same directory: